kbparagua/js-crash-course/02_closures.md

 This is just a simplification.

 An environment is a place where arguments and local variables are stored for each function.
-Whenever a function is executed a new environment is created and then destroyed after its execution.
+Whenever a function is executed a new environment is created and normally destroyed after its execution.

 ```js
 function foo(x){